 Then why the hell did I freaked out now?
 When a chance came knocking on my door?
 When did I think I’m supposed to be unpacking my suitcases of nightmares?
 When I’m getting used to being alone.

 The knocking gets louder and louder by the day.
 The pleading to let me unlock my heart and taking a chance gets intense causing my brain and my feelings arguing against one another.
 Bitching like two old wives.
 “He might be a good guy who meant what he said…you’ll never know!” versus “Oh, he’s just like the rest of them…a player!
 You just wait and see, lady!”

-Oh the noise can get pretty darn loud in my head – and that’s why I’m typing this at almost 11:30 tonight, way past my bed time.
+Oh, the noise can get pretty darn loud in my head – and that’s why I’m typing this at almost 11:30 tonight, way past my bedtime.

-Do I dare taking that chance?
+Do I dare to take that chance?